Sanlam Namibia Floating Rate Fund - Mar 19

 What SIM did

 All maturities were invested across the money market yield curve, making full use of the term premium.
-Quality corporate credit, which traded above the three-month Johannesburg Interbank Average (JIBAR) rate, was added to the portfolio.
-We preferred a combination of floating rate notes (FRNs) in the portfolio together with fixed-rate negotiable certificates of deposits (NCDs) - exposure to the latter was increased during the quarter because NCDs provided value due to the steeper yield curve.
-The combination of corporate credit, high yielding NCDs and FRNs will enhance portfolio returns.
+Quality corporate credit, which traded above the three-month JIBAR rate, was added to the portfolio.
+We invested mostly in floating rate notes (FRNs) as the flatter yield curve provided little or no compensation for investing in fixed-rate bank instruments - only the odd fixed corporate bond was added.
+The combination of corporate credit, existing higher yielding negotiable certificates of deposit and FRNs will enhance portfolio returns.

-In order to provide an enhanced return in the portfolios, our preferred investments are a combination of fixed-rate notes, floating rate notes a investments are a combination of fixed-rate notes, floating rate notes and quality corporate credit.
-Fixed-rate instruments will be purchased when they provide value, keeping within the duration limits of the portfolios.
+In order to provide an enhanced return in the portfolios, our preferred investments would be a combination of fixed rate notes, FRNs and quality corporate credit.
+Fixed-rate instruments will be purchased when they provide value, keeping within the duration limits of the portfolios

 The objective of the fund is to earn interest in excess of normal money market funds by investing into money market securities of a floating rate nature.
 Investible universe includes certificates of deposit, promissory notes, debentures, bills and deposits.